graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-The above is also applicable to fragment-definitions and fragment-spreads, each
+The above is also applicable to fragment definitions and fragment spreads, each
-variable must be defined by the fragment-definition before it can be inserted as
+variable must be defined by the fragment definition before it can be inserted as
-an argument by the fragment-spread.
+an argument by the fragment spread.

 ```graphql example
 fragment withFragmentArg($command: DogCommand) on Dog {